solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 You can also adjust the IOPS for better transactions per second (TPS) performance.
-You can use an [Azure CLI script][Monitor and scale an Azure Database for PostgreSQL Flexible Server Flexible Server using Azure CLI] to monitor relevant metrics and scale the server.
+You can use an [Azure CLI script][Monitor and scale an Azure Database for PostgreSQL Flexible Server using Azure CLI] to monitor relevant metrics and scale the server.

 ## Azure Database for PostgreSQL Flexible Server memory recommendations